 If you opt for a points-based loyalty program, keep the conversions simple and intuitive.

-Although a points system is perhaps the most common form of loyalty programs, it isn't necessarily applicable to every business type.
-It works best for businesses that encourage frequent, short-term purchases, like Boloco.
+Although a points system is perhaps the most common form of loyalty programs, it isn't necessarily applicable to every type of business.
+It works best for businesses that encourage frequent, short-term purchases, like Dunkin' Donuts.

 Finding a balance between attainable and desirable rewards is a challenge for most companies designing loyalty programs.
 One way to combat this is to implement a tiered system which rewards initial loyalty and encourages more purchases.

-Present small rewards as a base offering for being a part of the program, and then encourage repeat customers by increasing the value of the rewards as the customer moves up the loyalty ladder.
-This helps solve the problem of members forgetting about their points and never redeeming them because the time between purchase and gratification is too long.
+Present small rewards as a base offering for being a part of the program, and then encourage repeat customers by increasing the value of the rewards as they move up the loyalty ladder.
+This solves for the potential issue of members forgetting about their points (and never redeeming them) because the time between purchase and gratification is too long.

 The biggest difference between the points system and the tiered system is that customers extract short-term versus long-term value from the loyalty program.
 You may find tiered programs work better for high commitment, higher price-point businesses like airlines, hospitality businesses, or insurance companies.